thc2125/uRobo/README.txt

     Trained target feature prediction models can be found in the 'models' directory.

-    Kaldi data and alignment models live in the 'kaldi' directory (NOT the 'uRobo' directory).
+    Kaldi data and alignment models live in the '../kaldi' directory (NOT the 'uRobo' directory).
 All uRobo specific scripts must be run from 'uRobo'!